 Hazardous Waste Disposal

-NEW!
-Year-Round Household Hazardous Waste Drop-Off Facility Coming Soon!
+Year-Round Household Hazardous Waste Drop-Off Facility

-It’s important to responsibly recycle and dispose of hazardous waste and, in some cases, our safety and lives depend on it!
+It’s important to responsibly recycle and dispose of hazardous waste for both human and environmental health.
+In some cases, safety and lives depend on it!
+Hazardous items can cause serious harm to workers and damage to garbage and recycling facilities.
 Garbage and recycling collectors and processors have witnessed an increase in the improper disposal of explosive and hazardous materials, both locally and provincially.
+Hazardous waste such as propane canisters and lithium-ion batteries from cell phones and laptops can explode or ignite during landfilling and recycling processes, which can turn a regular household item into something dangerous or deadly.

 It’s vital that hazardous waste stays out of solid waste carts.